korreio/fotopt/README.md

 An attempt was made to transfer the website's administration to a team of volunteers.
 However, this didn't work out.
 Unfortunately, because of my initial design choice to allow only one administrator, delegation was challenging.

-By September 2002, after much deliberation, I decided to shut down foto@pt.
+In 2003, after much deliberation, I decided to shut down foto@pt.
 It was a difficult decision and one that broke many hearts, including my own.
 However, it was necessary given the circumstances.

 ## Legacy